Pyramid Scheme Example 1: eAdGear

 Elite Activity is an example of a naked pyramid scheme.

 In common usage, people often refer to anything they deem a scam as a “pyramid scheme.”
 For example, people have referred to various multi-level marketing operations as “pyramid schemes,” but the technical definition requires a pyramid scheme to involve financial fraud.
 As another example, one Maryland doctor referred to the marketing of the HPV vaccine as a medical/scientific pyramid scheme because the newly-developed inoculation was causing vaccine injury and other side effects.

-Report a pyramid scheme
+Report an example of a pyramid scheme:

 Share this on: